Signeo-org/signeo-desktop-backend/README.md

 # signeo-backend
-ackend service for the Signeo application, handling core logic for live subtitling and API management.
+Backend service for the Signeo application, handling core logic for live subtitling and API management.